 The disciples did have the luxury of speaking to and learning directly from Jesus, and witnessed miracles to help strengthen their faith.

-In front of his disciples, just hours before the discourse, Jesus performed an unbelievable supernatural miracle of creating bread and fish “out of nothing” to feed over 5,000 people!
+In front of his disciples, just hours before the discourse, Jesus performed an unbelievable incomprehensible supernatural miracle of multiplying bread and fish to feed over 5,000 people!

 This definitely strengthened the disciples’ faith even more!

-Jesus was preparing the disciples for very difficult supernatural teachings that would be taught the next day.
+Jesus was preparing the disciples for very difficult incomprehensible supernatural teachings that would be taught the next day…

-The disciples accompanied and followed Jesus over a promise of eternal life, if they believed.
+The disciples followed Jesus over a promise of eternal life, but they had to believe in what he taught.
 Believe means to “accept as truth.”
 Difficult and disturbing “new teachings” however took place that shook the faith of many disciples.

 Jesus “surprised” his disciples with new strange teachings that were not only disturbing, but forbidden, like drinking blood.